pyx-project/pyx/manual/graphics.rst

 ==================================

 Attributes define properties of a given object when it is being used.
-Typically, there are different kind of attributes which are usually orthogonal to each other, while for one type of attribute, several choices are possible.
+Typically, there are different kinds of attributes which are usually orthogonal to each other, while for one type of attribute, several choices are possible.
 An example is the stroking of a path.
 There, linewidth and linestyle are different kind of attributes.
-The linewidth might be normal, thin, thick, etc, and the linestyle might be solid, dashed etc.
+The linewidth might be thin, normal, thick, etc., and the linestyle might be solid, dashed etc.

 Attributes always occur in lists passed as an optional keyword argument to a